epoz/shmarql/docs/README.md

 ## Serving a LODE documentation page for your TBox

 If you have a TBox ontology available, you can use SHMARQL to server up some automatic LODE documentaiton for your ontology.
-The following settings need to be exported in your environment:

 For example, given the `foaf.ttl` file in this documentation directory, you could run a SHMARQL instance like this: